Recovering contact forms from boundary data: Introduction

+Next, let us describe the ``contact non-squeezing" Theorem \ref{th.non-squeezing}.
+It imposes constraints on contact embeddings $\Psi$ of compact contact $(2n+1)$-manifolds $X$ with boundary into a given contact $(2n+1)$-manifold $Y$ (see Fig. \ref{fig.3_contact_2}).
+Here a ``contact embedding" means that $\b_X= \Psi^\ast(\b_Y)$, where $\b_X$, $\b_Y$ are given contact forms on $X$ and $Y$.
+We assume that the Reeb vector field $v_{\b_Y}$ admits a Lyapunov function.

+This kinds of problems have a glorious history: non-squeezing theorem of Gromov's \cite{Gr2} in Symplectic Geometry, non-squeezing theorem of Eliashberg, Kim, and Polterovich \cite{EKP} in Contact Geometry, and its extension by Chiu \cite{Chi} and more recent work by Fraser, Sandon, and Zhang \cite{FSZ} to mention just a few.

-This section contains the ``non-squeezing" Theorem \ref{th.non-squeezing}.
-It imposes constraints on contact embeddings $\Psi$ of $(2n+1)$-compact manifolds with boundary into a given contact $(2n+1)$-manifold, which carries a traversing Reeb vector field.
-It is an analogue of Gromov's non-squeezing Theorem \cite{Gr2} in Symplectic Geometry.
-The new phenomenon is that the $(2n-1)$-volume of the equatorial locus in the target restricts the $(2n-1)$-volume of the equatorial locus in the source, provided that we restrict a priory the number of times the Reeb trajectories in the target can hit the boundary of the $\Psi$-image.
+Theorem \ref{th.non-squeezing} describes in a new phenomenon: the $(2n-1)$-volume of the equatorial locus $\d_2Y(v_{\b_Y})$ in the target restricts the $(2n-1)$-volume of the equatorial locus $\d_2X(v_{\b_X})$ in the source $X$, provided that a priory we restrict from above half of the number of times any $v_{\b_Y}$-trajectory can hit the hypersurface $\Psi(\d X)$.
+We denote by $c^\bullet(\Psi, v_{\b_Y})$ this upper boundary.
+The restriction imposed on the contact embedding $\Psi$ is described by the formula

+Example \ref{ex.ellipsoid} contains a translation of what our restrictions mean for the contact embeddings of odd-dimensional ellipsoids in a given target space $(Y, \b_Y)$.

-Then we introduce numerical invariants of the Reeb flows on contact manifolds with boundary.
-They are based on volumes of the Morse strata of the boundary, which measure how ``wrinkled" the boundary is with respect to the Reeb flow.
-We study the holographic properties of these invariants under contact embeddings of equidimensional manifolds (Proposition \ref{prop.t-independent_kappas}, Theorem \ref{th.detecting_volumes}).
+Then we introduce new numerical invariants of the Reeb flows $v_\b$ on manifolds with boundary.
+They are based on signed volumes of the $v_\b$-generated Morse strata (see (\ref{eq.2.1})) of the boundary, which measure how ``wrinkled" the boundary is with respect to the Reeb flow.
+We study the holographic properties of these invariants under contact embeddings $\Psi$ of equidimensional manifolds (Proposition \ref{prop.t-independent_kappas}, Theorem \ref{th.detecting_volumes}).